AndreRudolph/impulsephp-doc/tutorials/authsetup.md

 <h5><a id="user-entity">User entity</a></h5>

 The user entity is the main model that represents a user within your application.
-The class must implement the UserInterface and must implement the required methods.
+The class must implement the UserInterface.
 In this example we do not add complexity of user roles since this tutorial will be kept simple and we just return the admin role hard coded.

 <div>
   <div class="code-header">